rtcharity/resources.eahub.org/content/learn/about-ea.md

 In the <a target="_blank" href="https://80000hours.org/podcast/">80,000 Hours Podcast</a>, Rob Wiblin interviews experts from a range of fields about how best to tackle many of the world's most pressing problems.
 These podcasts range from 1 to 3 hours long, and can get very in-depth, so start by choosing episodes on topics you are most interested in.

-Or, if you are looking for videos, see <a target="_blank" href="https://forum.effectivealtruism.org/posts/jNye4h2wmsxfmWcKE/where-to-find-ea-related-videos">this collection</a> of videos from various organisations.
+Or, if you are looking for videos, see <a target="_blank" href="https://forum.effectivealtruism.org/posts/jNye4h2wmsxfmWcKE/where-to-find-ea-related-videos">this collection of videos</a> from various organisations.

 <a name="careers"></a>
 ## Careers